Manual Chapter : System Settings

 General

-You can view active system alarms and events in the
+You can view active system alarms and events in the system controller webUI and CLI.

 The Alarms & Events screen is available in both the system controller and chassis partition webUIs.
 This screen lists the alert information for all performance and network indicators that have currently crossed a performance or health threshold.
 Use this screen to identify the specific object that is affected.